 Servers can automatically perform tasks that you would otherwise have to perform yourself, such as running scripts.
 On Linux cloud dedicated servers or VPS servers, the cron utility is the preferred way to automate the running of scripts.
 In this article, we’ll cover how to view the jobs scheduled in the crontab list.
 For an introduction to Cron, check out our KB How To: Automate Server Scripts With Cron.
 Knowing how to set up crontab is an important skill, but even if you’re not editing these knowing how to view them is important as well.

-How to View Jobs in Crontab
+How to Display (List) All Jobs in Cron / Crontab

 To view root’s cron jobs.